flrvia/flrvia/README.md

 📚 Graduated in Systems Analysis and Development (UBC) and Post Graduating in Cloud Computing Projects (Descomplica)

-👩🏽‍💻 Systems Engineering Intern at Livelo
+👩🏽‍💻 Systems Engineer at Livelo

 🔤 English and Spanish